leangjia/blender_docs/manual/render/cycles/gpu_rendering.rst

 and issues with interactivity when using the same graphics card for display and rendering.

-To enable GPU rendering, go into the :menuselection:`Preferences --> System --> Cycles Render Devices`, and select either *CUDA*, *Optix* or *OpenCL*.
+To enable GPU rendering, go into the :menuselection:`Preferences --> System --> Cycles Render Devices`, and select either *CUDA*, *OptiX* or *OpenCL*.
 Next, you must configure each scene to use GPU rendering in :menuselection:`Properties --> Render --> Device`.